Lucy & Yak

 Lucy & Yak is a British clothing brand established in 2017 by creative director Lucy Greenwood and CEO Christopher Renwick, which is mainly known for its sale of dungarees.
-It has physical stores in Brighton, Norwich, Bristol, Exeter, Nottingham, Manchester, Cambridge and Cardiff, and markets itself as sustainable and mostly gender-neutral.
+It has physical stores in Brighton, Norwich, Bristol, Exeter, Nottingham, Manchester, Cambridge, Edinburgh, Cardiff and Portsmouth.
+The brand markets itself as sustainable, body positive and mostly gender-neutral.

 History

-Lucy Greenwood has stated that she and her partner, Chris Greenwood, went on a trip to New Zealand and made money by collecting T-shirts from lost and found at hostels around the country and using the fabric to make tobacco pouches.
-Returning to the United Kingdom, Greenwood began to sell vintage clothing on Depop, where the pair noticed a gap in the market for dungarees.
+Lucy Greenwood says that she and her partner, Chris Greenwood, visited New Zealand, making money by collecting T-shirts from lost and found at hostels around the country and using the fabric to make tobacco pouches.
+On return to the UK, Greenwood began selling vintage clothing on Depop, where the pair noticed a gap in the market for dungarees.

 The couple founded Lucy & Yak in July 2017 in Barnsley, South Yorkshire as a direct-to-consumer e-commerce brand.
-They made contact with a factory in India which at the time was sewing garments for its local markets, and began to make use of leftover fabric from larger fashion companies that they found on Indian market stalls.
-The company was named after Greenwood's first name and her campervan named Yak, and was initially known solely for its sale of dungarees, beginning with 30 pairs of dungarees as its stock, but later expanded to other categories.
+They contacted a factory in India which was sewing garments for its local markets, and began to make use of leftover fabric from larger fashion companies that they found on Indian market stalls.
+The company is named after Greenwood's first name and her campervan named Yak, and was initially known solely for its sale of dungarees, beginning with 30 pairs of dungarees as its stock, but later expanded to other categories.
 It opened its first physical store in Brighton in 2019.